This page may contain affiliate links. Read our disclosure here.

 You can read my whole post on the sodium/magnesium ratio here and how it relates to adrenal health.
 In short: Those with OVER-active adrenals need more magnesium, and those with UNDER-active need more sodium (and often cannot tolerate any magnesium!).
 Usually with over-active adrenals, one will have high cortisol and high sodium levels- taking magnesium can help balance this.
 Those with under-active adrenals are more complicated, as they tend to have mixed cortisol and very low sodium- so magnesium *might* help someone if they deal with high nighttime cortisol, but overall they need to focus more on sodium through the day to support the adrenals.

-So how much Magnesium, Potassium, and Sodium do we need?
+So how much Magnesium, Sodium, and Potassium do we need?

 Looking at the minerals separately: Magnesium recommended daily amount is about 400mg.
 Potassium RDA is about 4700mg.
 Sodium RDA is about 2300mg.
-(These obviously approximates as the RDA doesn’t always cut it when it comes to info- just using these as a reference).
+These are obviously approximates as the RDA doesn’t always cut it when it comes to info- just using these as a reference.
 That is a pretty big difference here: 400-4700-2300.
 So if you are using more than that amount of mag, imagine how much more sodium and potassium you would need to properly balance it.
-Many are doing 800+mg of magnesium, and doing maybe 2-3 adrenal cocktails (which have about 500g of potassium and about 500mg of sodium).
+Many are doing 800+mg of magnesium per certain recommendations, and doing maybe 2-3 adrenal cocktails (which have about 500g of potassium and about 500mg of sodium).

 Needs for each mineral will vary person to person depending on HTMA results and symptoms, as well as what a person tolerates.
 A majority of people are not getting nearly enough potassium in their diet.
 Unless you are focusing on potassium intake, it is extremely hard to get to that almost 5000mg amount!
 Usually I suggest going for about 3000 a day just to get used to getting more potassium and that way we slowly introduce it instead of flooding the body with it (especially as potassium can cause copper dumping!).
 Read my post on potassium here for more info and my giant list of favorite potassium rich foods.